anitape/vue-in-wordpress-theme/frontend/README.md

 }
 </script>
 ```
 Create a WordPress custom REST API endpoint to <b><i>functions.php</i></b> file.
 The example presented below shows how to create a custom route with its own endpoint.
-The created endpoint has ```GET``` method that returns all data from selected WordPress data table.
+The created endpoint has ```GET``` method that returns all data from a selected WordPress data table.

 ```
 <?php